dischargedpremise/dischargedpremise.github.io/_posts/2017-01-21-program-verification-dafny-intro.md

 max2.dfy(...): Error: assertion violation
 ```

-This error message is noteworthy.
-It strikingly highlights the key fact that program verification is entirely unlike program testing!
+>This error message is striking.
+It highlights the fact that **program verification is entirely unlike program testing**.
 If Dafny were to merely execute the program comprising of the two methods shown above, `check_max2` would have played the role of a unit test, and the test would have obviously passed.
 However, the verifier reports an assertion violation much like a startling revelation!

+### Attesting with postconditions
 It is essential to notice that the verifier simply does not have adequate information to statically deduce required properties of `max2`.
 Dafny does not know what to verify in the first place.
 It needs to know what we logically expect of `max2`!

 For verification to succeed, we must supply more information about the relation between the inputs and the output of `max2`.
 Dafny could then check that the implementation really satisfies these requirements.
 Once that is achieved, Dafny will be able to prove that our assertion holds in `check_max2`.